persist-os/vector-native/README.md

 | Can't compose | Mix and match |
 | Lost after use | **Knowledge asset** |

----

-## When to Use It

-**✅ Good:**
-- System prompts
-- Agent-to-agent communication
-- Workflows you'll reuse
-- Internal APIs and tool calls
-- Building knowledge libraries

-**❌ Poor:**
-- Chatbot conversations
-- User-facing messages
-- Creative writing

-**Rule:** If a human reads it, use natural language.
-If you want precision and reusability, use Vector-Native.

 **Testing in a different context?** Share what you learn.
 Your use case might reveal patterns we haven't considered.

 ---